Salt Lake West Side Stores: Post Twenty-Four

 Would you like to read the next post?
 African Americans and Salt Lake’s West Side: Part Two

-Interactive Activites: Explore the 1619 Project developed by The New York Times Magazine which “aims to reframe the country’s history by placing the consequences of slavery and the contributions of black Americans at the very center of the United States.”
-Listen also to the Speak Your Piece podcast of Dr. Paul Reeve (University of Utah professor of history) speaking to host Brad Westwood about Mormonism’s nineteenth-century African American members.
+Interactive Activities: (a) Explore the 1619 Project developed by The New York Times Magazine which “aims to reframe the country’s history by placing the consequences of slavery and the contributions of black Americans at the very center of the United States.” (b) Listen also to the Speak Your Piece podcast of Dr. Paul Reeve (University of Utah professor of history) speaking to host Brad Westwood about Mormonism’s nineteenth-century African American members.
 Reeve also speaks about his book Religion of a Different Color: Race and the Mormon Struggle for Whiteness (Oxford University Press, 2015) where he considers Mormons and ideas about whiteness within the broader 19th century American society.
-Speak Your Piece: A Podcast about Utah’s History.
+Speak Your Piece: A Podcast about Utah’s History (c) Get to know Utah’s Sema Hadithi Foundation “an American heritage and culture foundation strives to “tell the story” of African-ancestored history, heritage, and culture by researching, preserving and disseminating information throughout the community.”

 Thomas G. Alexander and James B. Allen, Mormons & Gentiles: a History of Salt Lake City, Pruett Publications Co., (Boulder: Pruett Pub.
 Co, 1984), 119-120.
 Becoming Utah: African Americans and the Pursuit of Equality, Thrive125, Utah’s 125th (1896-2021) statehood annivesary film series.